10 High-Protein Foods – For Strength & Satiety

 Build lean muscle and stay full longer with protein-rich cottage cheese—an easy, creamy fuel for fit living!

-✔️ Mixes well with fruit or cinnamon for a healthy snack
+• Desserts: Mix with cocoa powder or cinnamon for a sweet, healthy treat.

 Flavor idea: Blend with Greek yogurt and a splash of vanilla extract for a creamy dessert alternative.